Probing the collective excitations of excitonic insulators in an optical cavity

-From the electron-photon interaction Hamiltonian, in our system with \(J_s = -J_p\), \(\mathcal{G}_0(q,\omega) = 0\) according to \eqref{eq:19}.
-Additionally, \(\mathcal{G}_1(q,\omega)\) and \(\mathcal{G}_2(q,\omega)\) describe couplings to the oscillations along the Higgs and Goldstone modes of the excitonic insulator, respectively, and \(\mathcal{G}_3(q,\omega)\) couples to the fluctuations along the charge density.
+From the electron-photon interaction Hamiltonian, in our system with \(J_s = -J_p\) we have \(\mathcal{G}_0(q,\omega) = 0\) according to \eqref{eq:19}.
+Additionally \(\mathcal{G}_1(q,\omega)\) and \(\mathcal{G}_2(q,\omega)\) describe couplings to the oscillations along the Higgs and Goldstone modes of the excitonic insulator, respectively, and \(\mathcal{G}_3(q,\omega)\) couples to the fluctuations of the charge density.
 In an excitonic insulator, fluctuations of the collective modes induce light-matter coupling and affect the cavity photon energy.
 This facilitates energy transfer between matter and light, resulting in Rabi oscillations \cite{scully1997quantum,haroche1989cavity} between phase and photon modes and hence an avoiding band crossing.
-For a topological insulator, single particle excitations across the gap when the system is perturbed by the light produce charge fluctuations, which modigy the cavity photon energy.
-For trivial insulator, due to the large gap of the system compared to a topological insulator, charge fluctuations are very weak, and thus the photon mode is less affected by the material.
+For a topological insulator when perturbed by light, the single particle excitations across the gap produce charge fluctuations, which modify the cavity photon energy.
+For trivial insulator, due to the large band gap compared to the topological insulator charge fluctuations are very weak and thus the photon mode is less affected by the material.